andres-erbsen/dename-writeup/dename.md

 ## The consenus protocol

-The protocol used to maintain verifiable consensus in a group of peers which may include active adversaries is not specific to `dename` and can potentially be of interest for other projects.
-We preserve this separation in the implementation: a rough quarter of the codebase is made up by a reusable consensus library.
-The library that waits for the application to submit operations to be handled and calls an application-specified state transition function with the inputs chosen for a single round whenever one is processed.
+The protocol we use to maintain verifiable consensus in a group of peers, some of which may be malicious, is not specific to `dename` and can potentially be of interest for other projects.
+We preserve this separation in the
+implementation: roughly a quarter of the codebase is made up by a reusable consensus library.
+The library waits for the application to submit operations to be handled and calls an application-specified state transition function with the inputs chosen for a single round whenever one is processed.
 Similarly, network communication is implemented by the application and exposed to the library using a simple `send(peer, data)` interface.
 However, persistence is currently handled by the consensus library itself because the crash recovery procedure involves fairly complicated queries to the consensus-specific state.

 We sought to preserve the semantic separation between rounds in the implementation by making each round be managed by its own thread and control